fbpx

 Are Salespeople Independent Contractors?
-10 Ways to Tell
+10 Ways To Tell

 If you are running a small business or franchise, you may have a diverse team of people who support your business in a variety of ways.
 When tax season rolls around, it is critical that you categorize these people correctly.